MaastrichtU-IDS/dsri-documentation/website/docs/workflows-airflow.md

 ## Install the chart

-You will need to have Helm installed on your computer to deploy a GitHub Actions Runner, see the [Helm docs](/docs/helm) for more details.
+You will need to have Helm installed on your computer to deploy a Helm chart, see the [Helm docs](/docs/helm) for more details.

 Install the Helm chart to be able to deploy Airflow on the DSRI: